Detail Page

 • Chamber Chorus - 741

-Chamber group (28-32 singers) is the core group of singers for the CHC Choral Department who are invited from the HALLMEN by the director, to perform advanced (Level 5-6) classical a cappella music ranging from the Classical period to modern times.
+Chamber group (28-32 singers) is the core group of singers for the CHC Choral Department who are invited from the HALLMEN by the director, to perform advanced (Level 5-6) classical a cappella music ranging from the Classical period to modern times; a fairly high level of music reading skills is the pre-requisite; participates in the annual AIMS Choral Festival and District and State Festivals as well as smaller venues in the area; singers act as peer educators to the younger or less experienced singers in Concert Choir.

 • Brass Ensemble - 742

 The Brass Ensemble consists of brass performers, who look to improve fundamental skills through a small ensemble setting.
-These ensembles will perform chamber style literature with intent to open the students to music generally not performed in concert.
+These ensembles will perform chamber-style literature to open the students to music not performed in the concert ensembles.
+Attention will be given to individual musicianship as it relates to performing within a small ensemble.

 • Woodwind Ensemble - 744

-The Woodwind Ensemble consists of woodwind performers, who look to improve fundamental skills through a small ensemble setting.
-These ensembles will perform chamber style literature with intent to open the students to music.
+The Woodwind Ensemble consists of woodwind performers, who look to improve fundamental skills through small ensemble setting.
+These ensembles will perform chamber-style literature to open the students to music not performed in the concert ensembles.
+Attention will be given to individual musicianship as it relates to performing within a small ensemble.

 • Percussion Ensemble - 748